**Updated December 2, 2020

 I met with a principal of a large charter school in my home town this week, and he tells me the same thing each time we get together – today’s K-2 children are just different.
 They don’t know how to “do” school.
 Sit in desks.
 Hold a pencil.
 Focus on the teacher.
 He finds that his biggest job is training parents.
 According to a family therapist friend, the very presence of a smart device within reach of you impairs your ability to be in an authentic, rich connection with the humans around you.
 Lock it up!

 (5) Do online stuff TOGETHER – we tell parents to be insanely curious about how their kids use technology and now’s a great time to head to the world-wide web with them.
-Check out this site from John Hopkins Institute.
-Do they notice anything?
-Which countries still don’t have any cases?
-Or, maybe you play some Super Smash Brothers with them tonight (that’s one of my favorite boy/dad times).
+Maybe you play some Super Smash Brothers with them tonight (that’s one of my favorite boy/dad times).
+Maybe you watch some annoying YouTube videos with them.
+If their only digital interactions with you are negative and consequential, then what are the chances that when something bad happens online that they’ll come to you?

-COVID-19 is causing significant disruptions in all of our lives.
-While we’re taking steps to prevent the spread of COVID-19, we hope these tips will not only prevent online harm, but also build a stronger bridge of digital trust between you and your kids!
+COVID is causing significant disruptions in all of our lives.
+While we’re taking steps to prevent the spread of COVID, we hope these tips will not only prevent online harm, but also build a stronger bridge of digital trust between you and your kids!
 After all, eventually, something unfortunate will happen online.
 And when it does, I want you to be their default search engine.

 I love life.
 Seriously!
 Each.
 Day.
 A. Gift.
 Former CPA, business advisor, youth pastor, development director.
 Manage marketing efforts for Covenant Eyes and CEO of PYE.
 God shares wild ideas with me about life while I run.
 I have a relentless drive to help families use technology well.